Cray-HPE/docs-csm/install/deploy_management_nodes.md

     pit# grep -oP "($mtoken|$stoken|$wtoken)" /etc/dnsmasq.d/statics.conf | sort -u | xargs -t -i ipmitool -I lanplus -U $USERNAME -E -H {} power off
     ```

-    > Note: some BMCs will "flake" and ignore the boot order setting by `ipmitool`.
+    > Note: Some BMCs will "flake" and ignore the boot order setting by `ipmitool`.
 As a fallback, cloud-init will
     > correct the boot order after NCNs complete their first boot.
 The first boot may need manual effort to set the boot order over the conman console.
 The NCN boot order is further explained in [NCN Boot Workflow](../background/ncn_boot_workflow.md).

 1. Validate that the LiveCD is ready for installing NCNs